Log in

 Wish-granting partners rely on qualification through a wish-granting agency to support families.
 Once approved for a wish, families may work through their agency or contact the partner for more information.

-Nine-acre, nonprofit "storybook" resort in Central Florida.
+Nine-acre nonprofit “storybook” resort in Central Florida.
 Here, children with critical illnesses and their families are treated to week-long, cost-free vacations.

-gktw.org
+Visit gktw.org (opens in a new window)

 Adventures, Events & Tickets